-W hat are the tasks required to achieve these outcomes?
-Target Date: Proposed Lead Delivery Team 1.
-Advocating for more funding to address increasing demand and support those with high support needs.
-2023/25 Lead Team LJ&E (Learner Insights 2.
-Negotiate national purchasing arrangements across Te Pūkenga - assessments, assistive technology, etc. and Evaluation).
-LJ&E (Learner Wellbeing and Services).
-3. Develop nationally consistent policies and procedures so disabled ākonga are not disadvantaged financially if they study part-time, withdraw or don't pass all their courses due to an impairment.
-Support Teams: Finance.
-To be confirmed 4.
+- 1. Advocating for more funding to address increasing demand and support those with high support needs.
+Target dates: 2023/25 - 2.
+Negotiate national purchasing arrangements across Te Pūkenga assessments, assistive technology, etc. - 3.
+Develop nationally consistent policies and procedures so disabled ākonga are not disadvantaged financially if they study part-time, withdraw or don't pass all their courses due to an impairment. - 4.
 Design monitoring to ensure that these support systems are making a difference for disabled ākonga.